 Movie director Bryan Singer announced via mobile app a special DVD cut of X-Men: Days of Future Past to all the fans.
 During his announcement, people got to see the set for the new movie, as well as people who work behind the scenes, and the set for the new movie in the series.
 The video had huge engagement.
 Luke Dormehl of Fast Company says that live-streaming is all about capturing attention in a moment.
-Therefore make sure that your event is compelling, lends itself to interaction and that it truly needs to be live.
+Therefore, make sure that your event is compelling, lends itself to interaction, and that it truly needs to be live.
 Luke adds regarding choosing between a live event or posting a video online,

 “Working out the right balance (between live and recorded) is going to be a matter of trial and error, depending on your business.
 Just make sure you have a plan.”

-How to Live-Stream an EventWell, once you decide that an event or activity is live-stream worthy, there are 2 ways to live-stream: desktop or mobile.
+How to Live-Stream an EventWell, once you decide that an event or activity is live-stream worthy, there are two ways to live-stream: desktop or mobile.
 Some services provide apps for both, such as Ustream.

-Other desktop live-stream services, such as Google Hangouts, give you an option to live-stream event and record it at the same so your audience who wasn’t able to participate in live event to view it at a later time.
-For both of these desktop services the only thing you will need is an account, good webcam, and a good microphone because the audio and video quality are what matters the most for the best possible live experience.
+Other desktop live-stream services, such as Google Hangouts, give you an option to live-stream an event and record it at the same time so your audience who wasn’t able to participate in live event can view it at their convenience.
+For both of these desktop services, the only thing you will need is an account, good webcam, and a good microphone -- because the audio and video quality are what matters the most for the best possible live experience.

 When it comes to Google Hangouts, be sure to already have a YouTube channel setup because they use it as a medium for live-streaming.
 Plus, after your Hangout is finished, it will stay there as a video that you and your audience can watch later.
 Also, make sure you have enough bandwidth to support a large crowd that will be interacting with you because a large crowd can slow your bandwidth down.